river-berlin/unibase/README.md

 - [ ] support for plausable analytics?
 - [ ] support for language changes, and other forms of localization
 - [ ] offline-first support
+- [ ] being able to search through files
+- [ ] being able to search through the settings page
 - [ ] all while having excellent documentation

 ## Tools used